rymaju/c4c-express-internal-backend/README.md

 Making this in Express and with MongoDB has a few key benefits that make backend development faster and cleaner

-### Pros
+### Benefits

 - npm packages help abstract complex behavior and reduce code bloat in this repo
+- on the same note, writing in Javascript with npm packages allows you to quickly write more with less.
+This *entire* backend is just **386** lines of Javascript.
+For comparsion *just* the apiRouter in the Vertx backend is over **1000** lines of Java.
 - running with node and nodemon means that there is essentially **no** compile time.
 You are never wasting time waiting to see your changes which was a really annoying issue with the Vertx version.
-- Javascript becomes the language for frontend and backend, collaboration could become easier
+- Javascript becomes the language for frontend and backend, collaboration could become easier as well as standardizing testing to one Javascript library
 - MongoDB/Mongoose has easier to read schemas and is super simple to set up, you dont need to download any local database software just run `npm start` and it will connect to MongoDB Atlas automatically.
-- Most importantly, its fun to write
+- Most importantly, its actually fun to write

-### Cons
+### Concerns

-- Switching to mongoose means we lose use migrations, which are super helpful for versioning and keeping track of very strict schemas. but MongoDB is **suppposed** to be flexible and agile and generally schema-less and so migrations become unnessesary.
-If we _really_ want migrations we can add a mongoDB migrations npm package later.
+- Switching to mongoose means we lose use migrations, which are super helpful for versioning and keeping track of very strict schemas.
+However if needed we can install an npm package for managing mongoDB migrations.

 ## [API Documentation](api.md)